NERC-CEH/IDM_comparisons/README.md

 [sampleStructured.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/sampleStructured.R) : This function uses the output of 'genData.R' and the output of 'Generate strata levels Lam.R' to take stratified random points from the domain using the 'sampleStrata' function from 'Sample from strata.R' then creates structured presence/absence data by assessing overlap between the stratified random points (and the 5 by 5 neighbourhood around each point) and a new realisation from the point process generated with 'genData.R'.

+[sampleStructured - subsetting.R](https://github.com/NERC-CEH/IDM_comparisons/blob/master/sampleStructured%20-%20subsetting.R) : Function to create PA data when PA data are spatially restricted

 [Sample from strata.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Sample%20from%20strata.R) : Function to sample points from random field.
 Samples can either be taken equally from strata ("Stratified" type), or with probablity dependent on given strata sampling probabilities ("Unstructured" type), or with probability inversely related to the strata sampling probabilities ("Intelligent" type).
 "Stratified" sampling most closely resembles structured surveys whereas "Intelligent" sampling simulates the potential to take more samples from areas where unstructured samples are less likely to be taken (i.e. an adaptive sampling strategy)

+[Sample from strata - subsetting.R](https://github.com/NERC-CEH/IDM_comparisons/blob/master/sampleStructured%20-%20subsetting.R) : Function to sample points when the PA data are spatially restricted

 ## Modelling

 [Run models.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models.R) : This function runs an unstructured data only model in INLA.
 Data are modelled as point Poisson following the Simpson 2016 approach

-[Run models covariate for bias.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20covariate%20for%20bias.R) : This function runs a unstructured data only model in INLA including a covariate on the bias in the data.
+[Run models unstructured bias covariate.R](https://github.com/NERC-CEH/IDM_comparisons/blob/master/Run%20models%20unstructured%20bias%20covariate.R) : This function runs a unstructured data only model in INLA including a covariate on the bias in the data.
 Data are modelled as point Poisson following the Simpson 2016 approach

 [Run models structured.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20structured.R) : This function runs a structured data only SDM model in INLA.
 Data are assumed to come from a binomial distribution